learn-co-curriculum/python-p3-v2-final-project/README.md

   - The data model must include **at least 1** one-to-many relationships.
   - Property methods should be defined to add appropriate constraints to each model class.
-  - Each model class should include ORM methods (create, update, delete, get all, and find by id).
+  - Each model class should include ORM methods (create, delete, get all, and find by id).
 - The CLI must display menus with which a user may interact.
 - The CLI should use loops as needed to keep the user in the application until